Programs planned for NEA Big Read!

 Posted on June 16th, 2020

 Several programs are planned as part of The Big Read program in East Central Illinois.
 The Big Read is an initiative of the National Endowment for the Arts that is designed to broaden our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
 Booth Library at Eastern Illinois University received a $14,000 Big Read grant to support a community reading program during the 2020-2021 academic year.

-Booth Library is one of 84 nonprofit organizations selected to receive an NEA Big Read grant to support a community reading program between September 2020 and June 2021.
-The local NEA Big Read program will focus on the book “An American Sunrise,” by U.S. Poet Laureate Joy Harjo, the first Native American to hold the position.
+The local NEA Big Read program will focus on the book “An American Sunrise,” by Joy Harjo, the first Native American to hold the position of U.S. Poet Laureate.

-The book also will be available to students in EIU English classes, as well as to high schools in the region through the Eastern Illinois Writing Project and Eastern Illinois University Teaching with Primary Sources initiatives.
+Anyone who would like a free paperback copy of “An American Sunrise” may contact Booth Library.
+The book will be provided to students in EIU English classes, as well as to high schools in the region through the Eastern Illinois Writing Project and Eastern Illinois University Teaching with Primary Sources initiatives.

-More details about the local NEA Big Read program can be found here (https://library.eiu.edu/bigread).
+Additional programs will be added to the schedule and will be updated on The Big Read website at https://library.eiu.edu/bigread.
 For more information, contact Janice Derr, Big Read project director at Booth Library, at email@example.com or 217-581-7555.

 NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest.